 Nellie Bly, ‘Ten Days in a Mad House’ (1887).

-Bly wrote for the Pittsburgh Dispatch for a few years, covering the lives of working women, the poor of Pittsburgh, and for some time official corruption and wealth inequality in Mexico; but looking for bigger opportunities, she moved to New York in 1887.
+Bly wrote for the Pittsburgh Dispatch for seven years, writing mostly on fashion, high society, gardening and the like… but she also covered the lives of working women, the poor of Pittsburgh, and for some time, official corruption and wealth inequality in Mexico.
+Looking for bigger opportunities, she moved to New York in 1887.
 That year she approached Joseph Pulitzer’s ‘The New York World’ (yes, that Pulitzer, of the prize… if you recall the mountebank Ignaz Trebitsch Lincoln also wrote for them on occasion) wanting to report on the lives of poor immigrants in the Big Apple.
-While the New York World was not at all interested in that story they did have a challenging job for Nellie Bly, if she felt she was up to the task- infiltrate the remote, secretive Blackwell Island insane asylum.
-As she would a to a number of big challenges in her life, Bly took up the challenge.
+While the New York World was not at all interested in that story, they did have a challenging job for Nellie, if she felt she was up to the task- infiltrate the remote, secretive Blackwell Island insane asylum.
+As she would to a number of big challenges in her life, Bly took up the challenge without hesitstion.

 “One of the patients, Mrs Cotter, a pretty, delicate woman, one day thought she saw her husband coming up the walk.
 She left the line in which she was marching and ran to meet him.
 For this act she was sent to the Retreat.
 She afterward said: “The remembrance of that is enough to make me mad.
 For crying the nurses beat me with a broom- handle and jumped on me, injuring me internally, so that I shall never get over it.
 Then they tied my hands and feet, and, throwing a sheet over my head, twisted it tightly around my throat, so I could not scream, and thus put me in a bath tub filled with cold water.
 They held me under until I gave up every hope and became senseless.”

 After ten days she was rescued by her colleagues at the New York World.
-She would record her experiences of Blackwell Island in a six part expose, which would later be compiled into a book, ‘Ten Days in a Mad House’.
-The uproar over the treatment of the inmates would lead to a grand jury investigation, which led to an overhaul of the asylum.
+She recorded her experiences of Blackwell Island in a six part expose, which was compiled into a book, ‘Ten Days in a Mad House’.
+The uproar over the treatment of the inmates led to a grand jury investigation, which in turn led to an overhaul of the asylum.

-Bly would go on to write several similar exposes in her career, taking down sweatshops, corruption in jails, and bribery from lobbyists; though perhaps today is best known for having taken on the challenge of following in the footsteps of Jules Verne’s Phileas Fogg (Around the World in Eighty Days, 1873), documenting her circumnavigation of the globe in just 72 days.
-Nellie Bly would retire from journalism in 1895, after marrying the wealthy industrialist Robert Seaman.
-When Seaman died in 1903 she took the reigns of his factory, but would return to journalism in 1920.
-Elizabeth Cochran, known to the world as Nellie Bly, star investigative reporter, would herself pass on, from pneumonia, January 27th 1922.
+Bly would go on to write several similar exposes in her career, taking down sweatshops, corruption in jails, and bribery from lobbyists; though perhaps today is best known for having taken on the challenge of following in the footsteps of Jules Verne’s Phileas Fogg (Around the World in Eighty Days, 1873).
+She documented her circumnavigation of the globe in just 72 days.
+Nellie Bly retired from journalism in 1895, after marrying the wealthy industrialist Robert Seaman.
+When Seaman died in 1903 she took the reins of his factory, but would return to journalism in 1920.
+Elizabeth Cochran, known to the world as Nellie Bly, star investigative reporter, died of pneumonia, January 27th 1922.

 This Tale is part one of a script for an episode of the Tales of History and Imagination podcast.
 Click here for the episode